Milford Lab's GoPro Aquaculture Project

 - Rock gunnel

-We've partnered with fish ecologist Dr. Pete Auster from the University of Connecticut and the Mystic Aquarium to identify and quantify the different ways that fish are using oyster cages.
-So far we've seen fish feeding on the epibenthic fouling organisms growing on the cages, little fish escaping from bigger fish by darting inside the cage itself, and even female fish retreating inside the cage to escape male fish of the same species.
+So far we've seen fish feeding on the colonizing organisms that grow on the cages, little fish escaping from bigger fish by darting inside the cage itself, female fish retreating inside the cage to escape male fish of the same species, territorial behavior, courtship, and fish spawning.

-Our analysis of eDNA samples collected during summer 2017 was recently published in Frontiers in Marine Science.
+- Our analysis of eDNA samples collected during summer 2017 was published in Frontiers in Marine Science.

 Contact Information